 You can check out a video of the Gleb’s presentation being hosted on the BrightTALK network.
 You will need to have, or create, a BrightTALK account to watch the video.
 If you just want to see the slides, you can view them below.

-After Yev and the rest of the Backblaze folks get done, we will begin inviting people from the B2 private beta waitlist.
+After Yev and the rest of the Backblaze folks get done, we will begin inviting people from the Backblaze B2 private beta waitlist.
 We will start out slow with a few individuals getting the first invites.
 That should happen in the next couple of weeks.
 With several thousand people in the queue it will take some time to invite everyone.
-Please be patient as everyone on the list should get their chance to use either the private or the public the Beta.
+Please be patient as everyone on the list should get their chance to use either the private or the public beta.